Fortigi/ConditionalAccess/README.md

 4. Fill in a DisplayName of your choice, and choose the "Single tenant" option
 5. Go to the Authentication tab and "Add a Platform". pick the Native Client option: "https://login.microsoftonline.com/common/oauth2/nativeclient" and choose "Yes" for default Client Type
-6. Under API Permissions add the following permissions:
+6. Under API Permissions add the following permissions and grant Admin Consent:
 - User.Read.All
 - Application.Read.All
 - Group.Read.All